 Is The Steelhead Endangered or Protected?

-According to NOAA Fisheries**, “One distinct population segment is listed as endangered under the Endangered Species Act, and 10 DPS and 1 experimental non-essential population are listed as threatened.”
+The professionals at NOAA Fisheries** state, “One distinct population segment is listed as endangered under the Endangered Species Act, and 10 DPS and 1 experimental non-essential population are listed as threatened.”

 What Is the Diet for Steelhead and Rainbow Trout?